lerkasan/rsschool-devops-course-tasks/README.md

 - Health Check
 - Additional Post stage, that automates sending email notifications about the status of the current build and cleaning the workspace after the build in finished.

-I use a local installation of the Minikube cluster without external access.
+As I mentioned before, I use a local installation of the Minikube cluster without external access.
 Therefore, for the heath check purposes of the deployed application I selected a FQDN of the application service in the cluster.

 Example of FQDN of a service in a Kubernetes cluster:
 `<SERVICE_NAME>.<NAMESPACE_NAME>.svc.cluster.local`